matrix-org/matrix-spec-proposals/proposals/3710-user-groups.md

 maintain some sense of consistency between proposals.

+This document proposes the addition of user groups to Matrix.
+The proposed purpouse of groups is to allow for the refrencing of multiple users at once.
+Groups would be defined by the server administrator, possibly synced from an external authencation source.
+Possible uses are a group ping (for instance, pinging everyone in the marketing group in a product devlopment room for instance), or a group icon (for instance, it might show at the end of a users displayname), grouping users in a userlist, or assignimg power levels in bulk.
+This could also be used to assign server roles (another idea I have) to multiple users.

+I see this feature being used on a buisnesses or a projects matrix server.
+A buisness might make a group for each location, department, team, and/or subdivision.
+A large project server like KDE's or Archlinux's might have a group for devlopers, contributers, collaberators, or for each project/subproject.
+Fosdem might have groups for each stand.
+I do not see this feature beimg used on public servers like matrix.org as much.
+However, a default group for server administrators could exist, which admins are automaticlly added, that users can use to essily identify or contact server admins.

+Groups should be based off of the existing user type, but with a different identifier.

 ## Potential issues

 *Not all proposals are perfect.
 Sometimes there's a known disadvantage to implementing the proposal,